 +39 329 448 3644 firstname.lastname@example.org +39 389 59 75 184

-Private Sightseeing tour in Rome and Vatican – private guide with car
+Private sightseeing tour of Rome and Vatican with local driver guide

-Rome Private tour by Adel Karanov – Art guide & music composer
+Private tour of Rome with Adel Karanov – Art guide & music composer

 A one-day guided tour experience lasting minimum 3 hours or more BY CAR for groups of up to 5 people.
 Rome tours of main squares, fountains, churches and museums selected for you.
 The private tour of Rome and the Vatican city, includes short walks on foot for visits of monuments and stops for taking pictures and a lunch or a coffee break.
 The sequence of monuments and their choice will display a historical and artistic evolution of the Eternal City.

-ROMA – VIDEO – original Music by Adel Karanov – VIDEO rusrim.com
+ROMA – VIDEO – electronic music and sound design by Adel Karanov – VIDEO rusrim car tours in central Italy

 As well as a perfect overview of the different types of styles in the arts of architecture and sculpture and painting.
 Many monuments, private art collections, entrances to palaces are offered exclusively by RUSRIM. tour guides.